-The devil mythology at least did humanity a service in those periods of history when it was an effective means of eliciting disgust.
+The devil mythology at least did humanity a service in those periods of history when it was an effective means of eliciting fear, disgust and revulsion.
 It doesn’t do that for us.
 Evil influence no longer presents itself to us in the form of a repulsive beast.
 If only it did!
 The threat of evil would at least be recognizable.
 But it doesn’t: it comes unnoticed; it comes in the creepiest manner; lethal, yet unrecognized, like a symptomless cancer; disguised, as if by some satanic intelligence.

 I don’t think we can ditch the devil: only we must bear in mind that the devil is immeasurably more sinister and more lethal than any mythology could ever imagine.
 The devil that past ages taught us to dread is a joke, compared with the reality.

 Fr Tom Deidun